-In addition to accelerating expenditure on various business items (refer above), for 2021/22, SBE taxpayers that use the simplified SBE depreciation rules may claim the following deductions in relation to depreciating assets : A full deduction for the cost of eligible assets first used or installed ready for business use by 30 June 2022 (as well as eligible improvements), regardless of cost .
+In addition to accelerating expenditure on various business items (refer above), for 2022/23, SBE taxpayers that use the simplified SBE depreciation rules may claim the following deductions in relation to depreciating assets:

+□ A full deduction for the cost of eligible assets first used or installed ready for business use by 30 June 2023 (as well as eligible improvements), regardless of cost.

 Note: SBE taxpayers that use the simplified SBE depreciation rules cannot directly opt out of fully expensing depreciating assets.
-Instead, they will need to firstly opt out of the simplified SBE depreciation rules entirely, and then opt out of full expensing an asset-by-asset basis.
-The SBE closing pool balance (before current year deductions), if any, will be fully claimed in the 2022 income year.
+Instead, they will need to firstly opt out of the simplified SBE depreciation rules entirely, and then opt out of full expensing on an asset-by-asset basis.

+□ The SBE closing pool balance (before current year deductions), if any, will be fully claimed in the 2023 income year.

 Note: SBE taxpayers using the simplified SBE depreciation rules cannot opt out of full expensing with regards to their SBE general pool (i.e., even if they opt out of the simplified SBE depreciation rules).

-If appropriate, SBE taxpayers should consider purchasing and using (or installing ready for use) these items by 30 June 2022.
-Prepayment strategies (SBEs and MSBs) SBEs and medium-sized businesses ('MSBs') that make prepayments before 1 July 2022 can choose to claim a full deduction in the year of payment (i.e., in 2021/22), if they cover a period of no more than 12 months (ending before 1 July 2023).
+If appropriate, SBE taxpayers should consider purchasing and using (or installing ready for use) these items by 30 June 2023.

+Prepayment strategies (SBEs and MSBs)

+SBEs and medium-sized businesses ('MSBs') that make prepayments before 1 July 2023 can choose to claim a full deduction in the year of payment

+(i.e., in 2022/23), if they cover a period of no more than 12 months (ending before 1 July 2024).

 Otherwise, the prepayment rules are the same as for non-SBE taxpayers.

+The kinds of expenses that may be prepaid include:

+- Rent on business premises or equipment. - Lease payments on business items such as cars and office equipment. - □ Interest check with your financier whether it is possible to prepay up to 12 months interest in advance. - Business trips. - Training courses that run from 1 July 2023. - □ Business subscriptions.

+Information Required

-The e kinds of expenses that may be prepaid include: Rent on business premises or equipment.
-Lease payments on business items such as cars and office equipment.
-Interest - check with your financier whether it's possible to prepay up to 12 months interest in advance.
-Business trips.
-Training courses that run from 1 July 2022.
-Business subscriptions.
-Information Required This s is some of the information we will need you to bring to help us prepare your income tax return: Stock-take details as at 30 June 2022.
-Debtors listing (including a list of bad debts written off) as at 30 June 2022.
-Note: To claim a tax deduction, the debt must be written off on or before 30 June.
-Creditors listing as at 30 June 2022.
+This is some of the information we will need you to bring to help us prepare your income tax return:

+- □ Stock-take details as at 30 June 2023. - Debtors listing (including a list of bad debts written off) as at 30 June 2023.
+Note: To claim a tax deduction, the debt must be written off on or before 30 June. - □ Creditors listing as at 30 June 2023.